HerryTech/Excel-from-scratch/stage_2/Formula_Foundations/README.md

 - **Relative references** (e.g., `A2`) adjust automatically when copied.
 - **Absolute references** (e.g., `$A$2`) remain fixed no matter where the formula is moved.
 - **Mixed references** (e.g., `$A2` or `A$2`) fix either the column or row, allowing more control in copied formulas.
 - Excel follows **PEMDAS** when calculating formulas.
 Use parentheses to control the calculation order.
-- You can build a simple calculator in Excel to understand how formulas respond to different cell references.
 - Using **absolute references** for fixed values like tax rates or exchange rates ensures accuracy in repeated formulas.